STAFF AND LEADERSHIP

 Jess Knicely, Director of Operations

-A native of Charlottesville, Jess is an Old Time fiddler, and freelance designer.
-She comes from a family steeped in mountain music tradition and harbors a deep passion for the sharing and preservation of traditional arts, music, and Appalachian culture.
-Jess has previously worked as a Media Archivist, specializing in Old Time music, for the Virginia Folklife Program at the Virginia Foundation for the Humanities.
-Jess also holds experience in business development, marketing, design, merchandising, and art installation as a Senior Visual Manager and Acting District Visual Manager for the retailer Anthropologie.
+A native of Charlottesville, Jess is an old-time fiddler and a freelance designer.
+She comes from a family steeped in mountain music tradition and harbors a deep passion for the sharing and preservation of traditional arts and music.
+Jess has previously worked as a Media Archivist, specializing in old-time music, for the Virginia Folklife Program at the Virginia Foundation for the Humanities.
+Jess also has experience in business development, marketing, design, merchandising, and art installation as a Senior Visual Manager and Acting District Visual Manager for the retailer Anthropologie.